Tripod Hairpin Rocket Floor Lamp

 Other versions: This tripod hairpin rocket floor lamp probably exists in several variations.

-Unfortunately, no information to be found about this rocket floor lamp.
+Unfortunately, no information can be found about this rocket floor lamp.
 It has all the looks of a 1950s rocket lamp, but the electric parts were made from the late 60s until the late 70s.

 The “manchette” or “cuff” plastic is stretchable thanks to the folds, and therefore fits perfectly on the frame.
 This kind of plastic has been used for years to decorate flower pots and it is still available today.

 The precursor of this cuff plastic was made of the very flammable cellulose acetate (Rhodoïd).
 It was often used for lamps in the 1930s, 40s and 50s.
 Rhodoïd is a French and English trade name.
 Other names used for cellulose acetate: Tenite, Zyl, Zylonite, Cellon.
 Acrylic (1930s) and PVC (1920s) were discovered before World War II, but was only widely used since the late 1950s.

 Most rocket floor lamps from that period have a fibreglass lampshade.
 Hairpin legs appear at many companies in the 1950s and 1960s.
 Paul Mayen (1918 – 2000), an American/Spanish designer, was one of those designers that used hairpin legs for several lamps.
 Companies that used hairpin legs for furniture were amongst others: Pilastro, String, Knoll, Børge Mogensen, Pastoe…

 Lamps with these type of lampshades are often attributed to the famous French designer Georges Léon Rispal.
 Rispal is best known for his original creations and biomorphic forms.
 For some lampshades he used similar materials.